cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 >
 > this would allow for a more powerful model than the account based equivalent but implies higher execution costs
 >
-> whith the goal of keeping the standard interoperable and easy to understand and implement
+> with the goal of keeping the standard interoperable and easy to understand and implement
 > in this first implementation we restricts transfers from a single account to a single account
 >
 > if necessary; this restriction might be dropped in a future version of the CIP